AbrahamAvelar/LinearModelCLS/Example.md

 showfig=1;
 ExpBgDataAll =  ExtractExponentialPoints(BgDataAllTest, plt, showfig, refs, Tiempo0 )
 ```
-If you used ```showfig = 1``` then one figure per plate should be printed to the screen.
-They show all of the measurements with lines and circles show the selected measurements that were extracted by the function.
+If you used ```showfig = 1``` then one figure per plate should be printed to the screen. lines show all of the measurements and empty circles in different colour show the selected measurements that were extracted by the function.

-Then we compute T
+Then we compute two time-related variables:
+Tdays - how many days passed from the first measurement to the start of each outgrowth, this will be the coefficients T in the equations to fit the model
+tOut - How many days passed from the moment the outgrowth was started to the moment each read occurred.
 ```matlab
 odTh=0.22;
 ExpBgDataAll = calculaTiempos(ExpBgDataAll, plt, odTh)
 ```

+Then we subtract the background signal from wells that only have the WTrfp or WTcfp strain.
 ```matlab
 %% Prepare input variables
 exp=1; % We put 1 because we have a structure only with exponential points which is the output of 'ExtractExponentialPoints'